Sites open January 26, 2026, and virtual assistance starts February 1, 2026.

 After you’ve uploaded your documents:

-• Once your documents are ready, you will pick an appointment slot to have your tax return prepared.
+- Once your documents are ready, you will pick an appointment slot to have your return prepared.

-• One of our tax preparers will complete your return.
+- One of our tax experts will complete your return.

-How is GetYourRefund different from filing at an in-person tax site?
+How is GetYourRefund.org different from filing at an in-person tax site?

-In a lot of ways, it isn’t any different— a team of volunteers will receive and review your tax and income documents, they will prepare your return, check it for any errors, and submit it to the IRS on your behalf.
-Our virtual tax volunteers can also answer any questions you might have.
+In a lot of ways, it isn’t different— a team of volunteers will be on the receiving end of your documents, who will help prepare your return and answer any questions you may have.
 However, there are a few things to consider if you wish to use our virtual tax services:

-• You will need to submit very sensitive information, such as your Social Security Card, Photo ID, tax documents, and bank information (if you wish to direct deposit) through an online portal.
-If you do not feel comfortable sharing this information virtually, we recommend that you visit an in-person site instead.
+- You will need to submit very sensitive information, such as your Social Security Card, Photo ID, tax documents, and bank information (if you wish to direct deposit) through an online portal.
+If you do not feel comfortable sharing this information virtually, we recommend that you visit an in-person site.

-• You must be comfortable navigating an online platform.
-Unfortunately, we cannot walk you through each step of the process.
+- You must be comfortable navigating an online platform.
+Unfortunately, we do not have the staff to walk you through the process.

 I uploaded my documents a long time ago, but I haven’t heard back.
 Where’s my refund?

-GetYourRefund is not an automated process.
-A team of volunteers will be reviewing each uploaded document by hand.
+GetYourRefund.org is not an automated process.
+A team of volunteers will be reviewing every document you upload by hand.
 Please enable text and/or email alerts (if you are able) and check your account frequently after you upload your documents to look for communication from our virtual volunteers.
-We cannot prepare and file your return without communicating with you and obtaining your digital signature.
-Please allow at least 48 hours to hear back from a volunteer after uploading your documents and/or completing other steps in the virtual tax preparation process.
+We cannot proceed to file your return without speaking to you and without obtaining your signature.
+Please allow at least 48 hours to hear back from a volunteer.

 I don’t feel comfortable uploading my personal documents to your platform.
 Can I just show them to you over a live video?

-Unfortunately we cannot accept documents by video, as our volunteers need to verify your documents before we can begin preparing your return.
+Unfortunately, we are not able to do this, as we need to verify your documents before we can begin preparing your return.
 If you do not feel comfortable with uploading your sensitive information, please visit us at an in-person site.

-How long does virtual tax preparation through GetYourRefund take?
+How long does virtual tax preparation through GetYourRefund.org take?

 I don’t have all my documents yet.
-Should I start a profile on GetYourRefund?
+Should I start a profile on GetYourRefund.org?

-Please do not create a profile and begin uploading your documents until you have everything you need to file your taxes.
-We have limited availability on our online platform, so if we do not hear from you within a few days of opening your account, we will have to mark you as an inactive user.
+Please do not create a profile and begin uploading your documents unless you have everything you need to file or will soon have everything you need and merely have some questions.
+We have limited availability on our online platform, so if we do not hear from you within a few days of opening your account, we will have to mark you as inactive (though your ticket will become active again once you upload another document or request for it to be activated again).
 We do this to ensure as many people as possible can access our online services.
-Inactive users can reactivate their profile by uploading missing documentation or requesting reactivation.

 Is there a deadline for virtual tax services?